 Laura is the fearless leader of the PADS Team and self described “Chief Puppy Spoiler”.
 Laura has led the day to day operations of the organization since returning to the role in 2011 (she was previously PADS’ Executive Director from 1994-2001).
 Laura is passionate about creating partnerships with individuals, organizations and community groups to change lives each day.
 Laura’s strong prairie roots not only have her bleeding green, but also instilled in her a deep belief that hard work, respect and teamwork are key to success.
 She shares her office with the adorable (and ridiculous) retired PADS Breeding Dog Pepper.

 Allison manages all day to day accounting, reporting, payroll and human resources requirements.
 She is also the Breeder Caretaker for Cleopatra.
 Allison does all her hard work for PADS out of love for the organization and the sense of family that has grown within it.
 If Allison were an Assistance Dog, she would be released for foraging for crafty things, one of her favourite hobbies along with walks on the beach.

-Tara is responsible for making sure PADS’ is known far and wide, and that the image we’re projecting is a good one.
-Tara’s been with PADS for nearly ten years in a variety of capacities: staff, puppy-raiser, breeder-caretaker, etc. and is currently raising the sweet Miss Cadence.
+Tara is responsible for making sure PADS is known far and wide, and that the image we’re projecting is a good one.
+Tara’s been with PADS since 2007 in a variety of capacities: staff, puppy-raiser, breeder-caretaker, etc. and is currently breeder caretaker to the sweet Miss Cadence.
 She works for us on Fridays, guiding our communication strategy and is supported by the amazing Kaila.
 If Tara were an Assistance Dog, she would definitely be released for distractibility – though it makes her great at rolling with the punches we invariably throw her way.

 Admin & Event Coordinator